aashnakshetty/aashnakshetty/README.md

 - 👋 Hi, I’m @aashnakshetty
 - 👀 I’m interested in a lot of things like Music, Books, Art, Painting, Video Making
-- 🌱 I’m currently learning Data Science because I'm passionate to keep making applications infused with AI because it gives me an enthralling feeling
+- 🌱 I’m currently learning Data Science because I'm passionate to keep making applications infused with AI because it gives me a feeling of being a scientist (an inventor of things!)
 - 📫 How to reach me through my mail!
 - 😄 Pronouns: She/ Her
 - ⚡ Fun fact: Well I am a huge Sabrina, Selena, Shawn and Taylor fan.
-Also I like reading Harry Potter and fantasical books also writing them is fun too!
-Besides that I am quite active on my youtube channels and like making animations on scratch and writing songs, stories and poems.
+Also I like reading Harry Potter and fantasical books.
+I have also written a book.
+Besides that I am quite active on my youtube channels (making covers, cooking, vlogging) and like making animations on scratch and writing songs, stories and poems.
 Basically I am an artist :)
+- 💻 Data Science Pursuits: I like working with HTML, CSS, JS and NLP and implementing AI bots into my projects

 <!---
 aashnakshetty/aashnakshetty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.